Olevi-id/ip-idp-documentation/_pages/a-general/4-preferredArchitecture.md

 layout: post
 title: 4.
 Preferred Architecture
 ---
-WeAre Solutions run the IdP in [Amazon Web Services Cloud Platform](https://aws.amazon.com).
-As anyone can run the IdP, there are multitude of possibilities to run it.
-However, as this topic is frequently discussed, we want to be upfront in what is our plan in providing an IdP instance.
+In typical setup Olevi IdP is run in [Amazon Web Services Cloud Platform](https://aws.amazon.com).
+However, as anyone can run the IdP, there are multitude of possibilities to run it.
+This topic is frequently discussed, so we want to be upfront in what is our plan in providing an IdP instance.

 We run the service in [an Fargate](https://aws.amazon.com/fargate/) instance.
 An Application Load Balancer ([ALB](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/)) sits in front of the service.